 Gordon grew up in Plattsburgh, N.Y., and the members of his father’s family were merchants with three local stores in their small town.
 Like many parents, his parents wanted him to be a doctor or a lawyer, so ironically they just kept him away from the stores.

-He acquired a counseling psychology master’s degree but, as it turned out, he really loved the theory and the study and definitely not the actual practice.
+He acquired a counseling psychology primary’s degree but, as it turned out, he really loved the theory and the study and definitely not the actual practice.
 He says that he would find himself having lots of entrepreneurial thoughts when he should be having empathetic ones that were client-focused.
 He quit counseling and became a carpenter, specializing in cabinetmaking in Eureka, CA, while also tending bar.

 Besides starting RH out of his home, Gordon also almost went bankrupt.
 But then, of course, he not only launched but also nurtured the startup RH chain into the giant that it is today.
 And now, he has progressed to a second startup called the Guideboat Co.
 That company sells American vintage boat renditions, as well as other related nautical collectibles.